guoping0408/AI-application/README.md

 (Be aware of any **version of the toolkits** that you will install on your devices, since it's critical that you install the right version that fit your development environment.)

-# Training—DIGITS(NVIDIA Deep Learning GPU Training System)
+# Training——DIGITS(NVIDIA Deep Learning GPU Training System)

  > **note**: To avoid most dependency issues while using DIGITS and to allow users have more control of their installation environment, I give the somewhat more advanced ways of setting up the DIGITS environments natively.